Interstate Medical Licensure Compact

 - Refer physicians for evaluation and rehabilitation when appropriate

-- Continue to receive licensing fees associated with physicians applying for and maintaining licensure
+- Receive licensing fees associated with physicians applying for and maintaining licensure

 The Compact will join the ranks of similar, successful professional regulations that facilitate interstate health care, like the Nurses Licensure Compact (NLC), which launched in 2000.
 Other healthcare professions are also following suit and exploring their own licensure compact structures.